 We don’t really do bridal showers in the UK, so my only experience comes from the Bridesmaids movie.
 It meant that I didn’t know the politics at all – who’d be there, what to buy, what to wear.
 I didn’t know if I was supposed to stick to the gift registry, so I opted for a personal gift instead.

 But before she opened it, there was lots of eating and drinking to be had.
 And there was lots of chatting to lovely ladies, including family friends, Bree’s mum and her maid of honour, Lizzie.

 Then we got to the piles of gifts.
 Most were gorgeous dishes or nifty kitchen gadgets.
+There were also some beautiful bottles of champagne.
+Speaking of champagne, I need to buy some bottles of champagne for a friend of mine soon.
+I have been doing some research online and it turns out you can get champagne delivered from Gifts International so I might have to order a few bottles.
 But Lizzie out-did us all with a box of candles for special occasions, each with a little poem attached.